ArcanaPath

 Yes or No?

-yes.
-The Knight of Pentacles is a slow, certain yes — the outcome favours you through patience and methodical effort, not speed.
+Yes.
+The Knight of Pentacles is a slow, certain yes — the outcome favors you through patience and methodical effort, not speed.

 Card combinations